adanngrha/adann/README.md

 * Laboratory Asisstant at Intelligent Computing & Software Engineering Laboratory at my own campus
 * Core Team Member Google Developers Student Clubs Chapter Institut Teknologi PLN with role as Publicity Lead
-* KMMI Participant at Bakrie University x Progate by Kampus Merdeka
 * AIESEC Future Leaders 3.0 Delegate at AIESEC UIN Jakarta
 * Participant at "Artificial Intelligence with a Cause" Class at Kecerdasan Digital by CfDS UGM in collaboration with Huawei